Queen Elizabeth II emerged in public for the first time in nearly one month on Sunday when she attended church with Princess Kate and Prince William.

 While ill, the Queen has been staying indoors, working on her government papers and honoring a trusted long-standing servant with a special award.
 Last week, in a bid to reassure fans, her daughter Princess Anne said at the New Year’s Day service that the Queen was getting “better.”

 The Queen had not been seen in public since Dec.
 9 when she hosted the ambassador of Liberia for a private audience at Buckingham Palace.
+She also made an appearance across the realm during her pre-recorded Christmas broadcast and hosted a private pre-Christmas party for her family and diplomats at Buckingham Palace.
+The Sunday trip also marked her first outing since she was the victim of a Twitter death hoax in late December.

 The trek to Sandringham on Sunday wasn’t a long journey for Will and Kate — their home Anmer Hall is two miles away from the church and sits on the Queen’s estate.
 It’s a time of celebration for the royal family after a tough holiday season as Kate will celebrate her 35th birthday on Monday.